-As I’ve worked with clients I’ve been very intentional to remove the idea of morality surrounding food.
-What my clients desire and what I try to build with them, are ways to improve the whole of their health.
+As I’ve worked with clients, I’ve been very intentional in removing the idea of morality surrounding food.
+What my clients desire and what I try to build with them are ways to improve the whole of their health.
 It’s habits, movement, stress reduction, mind shifts, and nutrition.
-Changes that are often small, but more sustainable.
-They want to change to become healthier versions because ultimately they want to be healthy when they’re older, not just next week.
+Changes that are often small but more sustainable.
+They want to change to become healthier versions because, ultimately, they want to be healthy when they’re older, not just next week.

-December 2021, the American Heart Association published their dietary guidance to improve cardiovascular health.
-The table for evidence based dietary guidance to promote cardiovascular health has guidelines such as:
+In December 2021, the American Heart Association published its dietary guidance to improve cardiovascular health.
+The table for evidence-based dietary guidance to promote cardiovascular health has guidelines such as:

-- Eat plenty of fruits and vegetables, chose a wide variety
+- Eat plenty of fruits and vegetables, and choose a wide variety

 - Choose foods made with mostly whole grains rather than refined grains